 Heating distribution is a choice of either underfloor heating (UFH) or radiators.

-The only limiting factor is that heat pumps, ground source or air source, need low temperature distribution and this is best done with UFH.
-The other heat sources are content with either option and it is a matter of personal choice and budget — UFH is a little more expensive than radiators but usually not so much as to be a dealbreaker.
+- The other off-mains heat sources can use either UFH or radiators, so it is a matter of personal choice and budget.
+UFH is a little more expensive than radiators but is usually not enough to be a deal breaker

 The control system needs to be able to control when heat is delivered, where to and at what temperature.
 A good-quality digital system will add £1,200 to £1,500 to the total, to include room thermostats and a programmable control panel.

-Biomass is a bit different in that the control system also has to control how and when the boiler operates.
-While a control system that gives a comparable level of convenience to a heat pump can run to £4,000 or £5,000.
+Biomass is a little different, as the control system also has to control how and when the boiler operates.
+In this case, a control system that gives a comparable level of convenience to a heat pump can run to £4,000 or £5,000.
 What is needed will be dictated by the manufacturer and is not optional.
-The issue is that asking a supplier for the price of a wood pellet boiler gets you so far, but the need is for the installed cost to include the control system.
+Asking a supplier for the price of a wood pellet boiler is fine, but you’ll also need to factor in the cost of the control system.

 Living With the Different Systems